andycek/BEe-intelligent/README.md

 ## Acknowledgments

-* Reaktor and University of Helsinki for the helpfull courses "Elements of AI" and "Building AI"
+* Reaktor and University of Helsinki for the helpfull courses _"Elements of AI"_ and _"Building AI"_
-* ... and my dear Diana to supporting me!
+* ... and my dear Diana for supporting me!